Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The samples included in the project are basic and straightforward, and can help you to take the first steps into Alfresco development.

 The Share JAR project is recommended to be used if you have to develop a customization of the Alfresco Share client.
-If you also plan to develop a customization of the Alfresco Content Services Repository, use the All-In-One Maven archetype instead.
+If you also plan to develop a customization of the Content Services Repository, use the All-In-One Maven archetype instead.

 For more information about the Share JAR project, see [Share JAR project structure](#structureshare).